List of Coronation Street characters introduced in 2015: Linda Hancock

 Linda Hancock (also Armstrong), played by Jacqueline Leonard, made her first screen appearance on 9 February 2015.
 Leonard's casting was announced on 18 November 2014, while the character has previously been mentioned by her on-screen family members.
 Of joining the cast, Leonard said "I am incredibly honoured and excited to be joining the amazing cast of Coronation Street.
 I love the Northern wit and humour along with the drama and tension that the wonderful scripts of Coronation Street encapsulate.
 So excited to start!"
-Linda will return again in 2022.
+Linda returned in 2022 and again in 2023 for Chesney and Gemma's wedding.

 Linda is established character Owen Armstrong's (Ian Puleston-Davies) ex-wife and the mother of Izzy (Cherylee Houston) and Katy Armstrong (Georgia May Foote).
 She will come to Weatherfield from Portugal to try and develop a relationship with her daughters, with whom she has not had contact in years.
 However, Izzy and Katy "believe it's far too late to build bridges", as Owen told them that Linda walked out on them as young children as she could not cope.
 Daniel Kilkelly from Digital Spy reported that it soon becomes clear Owen has not told Izzy and Katy the whole truth.
 Linda's presence will also test Owen's relationship with Anna Windass (Debbie Rush).

 Owen is horrified when Linda arrives out of the blue from Portugal, where she has remarried and divorced again, to see her daughters.
 Izzy recognises her and is equally upset by her arrival; however, Katy, who was much younger when Linda left, is intrigued to find out more about her mother.
 Izzy remains hostile as she believes Linda left because she couldn't cope with having a daughter in a wheelchair.
 She is shocked when Linda forces Owen to admit that this wasn't true and that he said it in revenge for Linda having an affair.
 Linda also reveals Owen blocked her attempts to have any relationship with her daughters after she left.
 After this, Izzy begins to warm to Linda and she and Katy enjoy spending time with their mother.
 Upset at the idea of leaving them when she returns to Portugal, Linda asks both her daughters to come to live with her there.
 Izzy says she can't take her son Jake away from his father, but Katy is tempted, despite being in a similar situation with her own son, Joseph.
 When Owen confronts Linda, she admits she still loves him and asks him for a second chance, suggesting he follow them to Portugal.
 Owen refuses, saying he loves Anna.
 Linda is upset but delighted when Katy, after being dumped by Callum Logan (Sean Ward), opts to take her up on her offer.
-Linda returns to Portugal with Katy and Joseph.
+Linda returns to Portugal and Katy and Joseph later join her.